dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 Behind this resolver (which can also cache) there may be many clients that will use this reply.
 The responding server (CoreDNS) has no idea how many clients use this resolver.
-So reporting a load of +1 on the CoreDNS side can results in anything from 1 to 1000+ of queries on the endpoint, making the load reporting from *trafifc* highly inaccurate.
+So reporting a load of +1 on the CoreDNS side can results in anything from 1 to 1000+ of queries on the endpoint, making the load reporting from *traffic* highly inaccurate.

 ## Syntax